eruption-project/eruption/docs/INSTALL.md

 To build Eruption from source you need to have `git` and `rust` installed, and you need to install the build dependencies of Eruption as well.
 You need at least the current `stable` release of `rust` (version `1.56.1`).
 You probably may want to use [https://rustup.rs/](https://rustup.rs/).

-The list of files and directories were taken from `support/pkg/arch/PKGBUILD`, but they should be applicable to most Linux based systems.

 ### Install build dependencies